Skip to main content

 {% endif %}

-{% if book.reason == 'Book Club' or book.reason == 'SPL Book Bingo' %}
+{% if book.reason == 'Book club' or book.reason == 'SPL Book Bingo' %}

-<span class="u-all-caps | c-meta | c-book__reason">{{ book.reason }}</span>
+<span class="u-all-caps | c-meta | c-is-item__reason">{{ book.reason }}</span>

 {% endif %}